Image: Installation view of David Haines, Slow Fast Mountains (earth aroma) 2014. Photograph Zan Wimberley, courtesy of UTS Gallery.

 Associate Curator: Nicky Pastore

-In October 2018, the Spectra 2018 exhibition, The Art and Consequence of Collaboration, presented eleven Australian artists deeply engaging with the sciences, resulting in an extraordinarily vibrant and diverse array of artworks, with works by Robert Andrew, Keith Armstrong, Leah Barclay, David Haines, Leah Heiss, Chris Henschke, Joyce Hinterding, Baden Pailthorpe, Helen Pynor, Erica Seccombe and Martin Walch.
+In October 2018, the SPECTRA 2018 exhibition, The Art and Consequence of Collaboration, presented eleven Australian artists deeply engaging with the sciences, resulting in an extraordinarily vibrant and diverse array of artworks, with works by Robert Andrew, Keith Armstrong, Leah Barclay, David Haines, Leah Heiss, Chris Henschke, Joyce Hinterding, Baden Pailthorpe, Helen Pynor, Erica Seccombe and Martin Walch.

 ANAT was thrilled that The Art and Consequence of Collaboration was chosen tour to UTS Gallery, Sydney in September 2019.